GPU-accelerated machine learning inference as a service for computing in neutrino experiments: Results

 In Fig.~\ref{fig:model_val} (right), we show the performance of the SONIC approach for large batch size with dynamic batching enabled or disabled, considering up to 400 simultaneous CPU processes.
 We find that at large batch size, for our particular model, the large batch size of 1693 is already optimal and the performance is the same with or without dynamic batching.
 We also find that the model for large batch size matches the data well.

 We stress that, until the GPU server is saturated, the \emtkid module now takes about $13\unit{s}$ per event in the most optimal configuration.
 This should be compared against the CPU-based inference, which takes $220\unit{s}$ on average.
 The \emtkid module is accelerated by a factor of 17, and the total event processing time goes from $330\unit{s}$ to $123\unit{s}$ on average, a factor of 2.7 reduction in the overall processing time.
+The results are summarized in Table~\ref{tab:cpugpu}.